-He had studied in Rome and Israel he offered humbly.
-I understood the words theology and art in his reply to my question about his studies.
+When I asked about his studies, he told us he had studied in Rome and Israel.
+I understood the words “theology” and “art” in his reply.
 Then he told of a sterling silver enameled egg he found in New York City.
 Like the man in Jesus’ parable about the kingdom of heaven who sold all he had to buy the pearl of great price, George saved for three years to purchase this exquisite egg for his collection.

 He asked if we would we be in town the next day, for he would be delighted to show us his collections.
 Sadly we were departing.
 He was truly disappointed.
 As he walked away to return to his piano I marveled at the wonder of this man, living at the end of his life in a town of 600 souls, his story a repository of experiences perhaps as remarkable as Louis Zamperini.

 Later in the evening he asked if he could play us a medley of songs to which we agreed.
 “Holy, Holy, Holy,” “How Great Thou Art” and other hymns we didn’t recognize filled the air with their gentle, beautiful notes.

 Our dinner complete, we stopped to speak to George on our way out.
 Another softly spoken story began as an explanation of the music we hadn’t recognized.
 We caught glimpses of his childhood as a French Canadian, one of eight children.
 In the fifth grade, George was the soloist in his church.
 His music teacher said his voice was like an angel’s.